|The Rules below are the prior rules but reorganized and edited to clarify language.

 - Complaint: A complaint is a formal concern regarding any violation of any USBCHA Bylaw or Rule.
 A member, non-member, or judge may file a complaint for any alleged rule violation, but the complainant must have first-hand knowledge of the conduct alleged.

 - Grievance: A grievance is the collective term used in these rules to refer to either a protest or complaint.

 - Complainant: The complainant is the individual(s) who files either a protest or complaint.

 - Respondent: The respondent is the member against whom a protest of complaint is lodged.

-- Conflict of Interest: Any person who files a grievance, is the subject of a grievance, to the alleged conduct is considered an interested party and may not participate in the investigation (other than as a witness) or in the decision-making by either the committee or the BOD.
+- Conflict of Interest: Any person who files a grievance or is the subject of a grievance to the alleged conduct is considered an interested party and may not participate in the investigation (other than as a witness) or in the decision-making by either the committee or the BOD.
 If a member of the BOD is an interested party, they shall recuse themselves from all deliberation and shall not be included in any communications concerning the grievance.
-The President or the Disciplinary Committee may raise and rule on any other conflict of interest or perceived conflict of interest that may exist.
+The President or the Grievance Committee may raise and rule on any other conflict of interest or perceived conflict of interest that may exist.